One-shot Voice Conversion For Style Transfer Based On Speaker Adaptation: Proposed approach

 \textbf{Training phase 2.} The whole model is trained with a large amount of data.
 Note that the speaker module is trained with a randomly selected mel spectrum of the same speaker to make sure that the extracted speaker embedding is only related to the speaker information.
 The prosody and conversion modules are optimized with reconstruction loss $L_{recons}$.
 The speaker module is optimized with cross-entropy loss $L_{ce}$.
 The loss function of this stage can be described as follows:

 \textbf{Training phase 3.} This stage is for adaptation.
 In this stage, we only use one utterance from target speaker to fine-tune the model.
-Previous works~\cite{Adaspeech,GCtts} confirm that a large number of parameters make model easy to over-fit.
-As shown in Fig.~\ref{fig:model_framework}, we only optimize a part of the whole model.
+Previous works~\cite{Adaspeech,GCtts} confirm that a large number of parameters may make model easy to over-fit.
+Hence, only part of the conversion module is involved in training, including HighNet, Bi-GRU and Post-Net, as shown in Fig.~\ref{fig:model_framework}.
 To further prevent performance degradation caused by over-fitting, we adopt the weight regularization~\cite{weightRegLi2020} in this phase.
 The loss used in this phase is described as follows:

 \textbf{Conversion phase.} The content and prosody representation are extracted from source speech.
 Note that we use linear transformation to obtain converted f0.
 The speaker representation is extracted from target speech.
 The conversion module takes content, prosody, and speaker representation to reconstruct converted speech.
 Through the proposed disentanglement and training procedure, the converted speech is expected to have the same prosody as source speech, while maintaining the content and target speaker's identity.